lgrapenthin/minreact/README.md

 - `defspec` and `defreact` macros make writing React specs and factories look and feel both idiomatic and transparent at the same time

 - Memorizable API to access local mutable state

+- `with-iref` component and macro to bind components to ClojureScript IRefs like atoms.

 - ClojureScript identity diffing (shouldComponentUpdate) by default